uutzinger/headscale/headscale-stack/Readme.md

 ## Proxmox Server

-Install proxmox by booting of proxmox ISO or flashdrive.
+Install proxmox by booting of proxmox ISO or flashdrive installation media.

-You will not want firewall setup on proxmox but you can on the operating system once installed in the VMs.
+You will not want firewall on proxmox but you can install it on the operating system once the VM works.

+There are 3 levels of firewalls in proxmos!
 ```
 Data Center -> Firewall -> Option No
 Data Center -> Node -> Firewall -> Option No
 Data Center -> Node -> Headscale VM -> Firewall -> Option No
 Data Center -> Node -> Talescale VM -> Firewall -> Option No
 ```

+Create 2 Virtual Machines (VM)

 **Headscale VM**
 Machine: q35, QEMU Agent: on, VirtIOSCSI: 16GB, IOThread: On, Cores:2, CPU Type: Host, Numa: On, Memory: 2.5GB, Network: VirtIO, Multiqueue: 2